Exploring the relationship between direct-to-consumer pharmaceutical marketing and addiction

 We know that we’ve seen an unprecedented upsurge in prescription drug abuse, particularly opioid painkillers.
 Those familiar with the addiction field can now rattle off the shocking statistics from memory:

--Approximately 1 million emergency department visits in 2009 could be attributed to prescription drug abuse, with roughly 343,000 involving prescription opioid pain relievers, a rate more than double of what it was five years earlier (DAWN)
+- Approximately 1 million emergency department visits in 2009 could be attributed to prescription drug abuse, with roughly 343,000 involving prescription opioid pain relievers, a rate more than double what it was five years earlier (DAWN)

 Just yesterday, the CDC released data showing that overdose deaths since 2007 have increased most rapidly among middle aged women, deaths caused overwhelmingly because of prescription opioids.
 We at The Institute Blog have posted personal stories about the impacts of prescription drug abuse, in addition to local and regional trends and state-level policy solutions.